 This new animation shows how we should explain active blended learning to our students.

-In the video below, you can see a visual presentation of the University of Northampton’s approach to Learning and Teaching.
+In the video below, you can see a visual presentation of one approach to active blended learning and teaching.
 This is a good place to start thinking about how you would like to implement ABL.
+More approaches can be found in the S.H.E.D.
+(Sharing Higher Education Design) resource site.

 The following videos explore some of the key issues around teaching and learning in a blended mode of delivery in more detail and two members of staff talk about their experiences of trialling this with their students.